Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Introduction

 \section{Introduction}

-Nanoscale temperature control in complex plasmonic nanoparticle ensembles attracts a lot of interest in physics \cite{Blum2015,Maier2001,Kamat2002}, chemistry \cite{Saha2012,Zhou2018,Li2019}, and biology \cite{Michael2018,Hana2018,Jones2018}, to name a few, for the applicative and fundamental reasons \cite{Baffou2020NM,Baffou2020LSA}.
-As an emerging field of thermoplasmonics, light illumination is an efficient tool applied to control temperature of nanoparticle ensembles at nanoscale.
-Nanoparticles inside the ensemble obtain energy from the incident light and then work as heat sources heating each other.
-Photothermal behavior for nanoparticle ensemble is a coupling optical-thermal process.
-Hence, temperature distribution for nanoparticle ensemble should be analysed from both optical (light absorption) and thermal (heat dissipation) sides \cite{Baffou2020NM,Baffou2020LSA}.
+Nanoscale temperature control in complex plasmonic nanoparticle ensembles attracts a lot of interest in the fields of physics \cite{Baffou2020NM,Baffou2020LSA,Blum2015,Maier2001}, chemistry \cite{Li2019,Zhou2018,Saha2012,Kamat2002}, and biology \cite{Michael2018,Hana2018,Jones2018}, to name a few, where the light illumination is an efficient and common ingredient.
+Such a light-assisted temperature control approach has many applications, ranging from hyperthermia therapy to additive manufacturing.
+Nanoparticles inside the ensemble often obtain energy from the incident light and then work as heat sources heating each other.
+Hence, the photothermal behavior for nanoparticle ensemble is a coupling optical-thermal process and should be analysed from both optical (light absorption and scattering) and thermal (heat dissipation) sides.